Eero 6 and Pro 6 mesh routers mix in faster connectivity to improve you home's Wi-Fi

 Everything else

-The last equation of Eero is the optional Secure ($2.99 a month) or Secure+ ($9.99 a month) subscriptions.
+The last equation of Eero is the optional Secure ($2.99 per month) or Secure+ ($9.99 per month) subscriptions.
 The base Secure plan gives you a lot for a minimal investment: ad blocking, insights on how your network is used, content filtering and advanced security.
 Secure+ keeps all this and adds in three services: 1Password, Encrypt.me and Malwarebyte.
-It’s a serious value and we recommend going all-in on it if you can afford it.
-If not, the standard Secure provides some nice features that, while we wish were standard, are certainly worth the $3 a month upgrade.
+It’s a serious value, and we recommend going all in on it if you can afford it.
+If not, the standard Secure provides some nice features that, while we wish were standard, are certainly worth the $3 per month upgrade.

 If you currently have an Eero Pro setup, know that the Pro 6 isn’t a dramatic improvement.
 It does add in Wi-Fi 6, which will offer future-proofing, but you can likely push out the upgrade purchase a bit longer.
 If you do make the jump, know that you can use your existing Pros with the Pro 6 on the same network.

-Either route you opt for, you’ll know that you’re getting a router that can deliver modest speeds, offer easy smart home setup and features Wi-Fi 6 inside.
+Either route you opt for, you’ll know that you’re getting a router that delivers modest speeds, offers easy smart home setup and features Wi-Fi 6 inside.